antonhalim/creating-class-macros-bk-002-public/README.md

 ---
-tags: metaprogramming, DSL, modules
+tags: metaprogramming, class macros, modules
 languages: ruby
 resources:
 ---
-# Building A DSL
+# Creating Class Macros

 Ruby comes with a quick and easy way to create accessors for an object's state.